v-like-engine/the-cage-of-mage-pygame/README.md

 # First-pygame-project
 ## Multi-level quest
-It will be interesting in realisation and there will be lots of different things There will be different way to pass every level
+* Interesting in realisation
+* Lots of different and exciting things to explore
+* Some interesting plot
+* Different ways to pass levels
+* Beautiful graphics[^1]

-Maybe, there will be beautiful graphics (if we will have some time to this)
+[^1]if we will have some time to do this